profullstack/flog-std/filesystem/README.md

 Creates a new object.
 Lazily holds a reference to the file and doesn't perform any IO operations (or check that the path even exists).

+If no arguments are given, the current directory will be used for the path.

 #### join(...paths: PathArgument[]): Path

 Returns a new path with the given paths appended to current object's path.